fbpx

 When people try to figure out what you do and who it’s for, having a clear sense of what you’re not can help them understand what you are.

 Patagonia seems to care as much about the environment as it does selling clothes.
-By positioning itself against those who threaten the environment — even going so far as to threaten to sue the President — it has separated itself from other clothing manufacturers.
+By positioning itself against those who threaten the environment it separated itself from other clothing manufacturers.

 It’s one thing to make clothes for the outdoors, it’s another to fight those who threaten nature.